How Much Does Copy Editing Cost? (Typical Copy Editing Rates for Books)

 Expect to pay more for nonfiction than for fiction.
 Nonfiction editors may charge more for business, science, academic, and medical books.
 Attribute this to supply and demand and the more specialized skills required.

-According to the Reedsy platform’s “How Much Does It Cost to Self-Publish” resource, the average cost of copy editing is $0.025 per word.
-It’s worth noting that Reedsy matches authors with the best-of-the-best in the freelance editing biz.
+According to the Reedsy platform’s “How Much Does It Cost to Self-Publish” resource, in 2024, the average cost of copy editing ranged from $0.023–$0.037 per word for adult fiction and from $0.0269–$.0300 per word for adult nonfiction books.

 (Here is nonfiction book editor Daniel Tortora’s listing on Reedsy.)